-(4) Small Outdoor Gatherings-SUSPENDED
+(4) Small Outdoor Gatherings-RESTRICTED

-• Gathering with people from other Households is prohibited at all times.
-Outdoor gatherings away from home with people from the same Household are limited to 12 people total or 6 people if eating or drinking.
+- Except as expressly provided below or elsewhere in this Order, gathering with people from other Households is prohibited at all times.
+Outdoor gatherings away from home with people from the same Household are limited to 12 people total or 6 people if eating or drinking. - Two people from different Households may meet outdoors as long as they maintain at least six feet of physical distance and wear face coverings at all times except when eating or drinking (subject to the limited exceptions in Health Officer Order No. C19-12c).